geeksforsocialchange/gfsc-v3/content/blog/2022/rafft-design-blog/index.md

 ## Structure

-{{<image "7.jpg" "An even more zoomed out view showing several interface areas.
+{{<image src="7.jpg" alt="An even more zoomed out view showing several interface areas.
 1) 'Browse by theme' panel.
 2) Expanded view of one theme's individual pieces of content.
 3) One individual piece of content (pic, video, text).
-4. Expanded view of one piece of content" "frame image--center">}}
+4. Expanded view of one piece of content" classList="frame image--center">}}

 We looked at our old Hulme History site ([http://hulmehistory.info/](http://hulmehistory.info/)), and decided to use that as a jumping off point in considering panel based navigation styles.
 The design/layout sketched here is arbitrary, these ponderings were more to think about navigation and site structure.

 Shown here, to the left, is a ‘themes’ panel, which would be constantly visible, or at least accessible.
 To the top right is an expansion of one of the themes, showing all the individual snippets which are contained within that theme.
 Any one of these snippets can be clicked on and expanded into the panel below (bottom right).

-{{<image "8.jpg" "A simpler version of the above sketch with two areas.
-1) 'Browse by theme' and 2) Expanded theme panel to browse the content under that theme" "frame image--center">}}
+{{<image src="8.jpg" alt="A simpler version of the above sketch with two areas.
+1) 'Browse by theme' and 2) Expanded theme panel to browse the content under that theme" classList="frame image--center">}}

 We did discuss whether maybe three levels of navigation was simply too many, so created an alternative where the themes panel also contains a short ‘contents’ for each theme (partial or full?) and on click a user can explore all the contents of that theme in the panel to the right.